 During my first trip down to Uluwatu – I was lucky enough to have friends tell me about this place.

-2022 Update: After two years of being closed, Sunday’s Beach Club is finally back open!
+2023 Update: After two years of being closed, Sunday’s Beach Club is back open!

-If you’ve been on Instagram in the last five years, chances are you’ve seen this famous Bali hotspot!
+If you’ve been on Instagram in the last five years, chances are you’ve seen this famous Uluwatu hotspot!

-While there are tons of places to enjoy some nightlife in Uluwatu (and Bali), I’d argue that Savaya is the most beautiful and EPIC club on the entire island.
+While there are tons of places to enjoy some drinks and dancing in Uluwatu, I’d say that Savaya Bali is the most beautiful and EPIC club on the entire island.
 When the biggest DJ’s and artists from around the world come here, THIS is where they play.

 It has everything you look for in a club – epic views, sunsets, lights, production, swimming pools, bottle service, tasty food, drinks, and so much more.
 Check out their parties on the weekends for an incredible experience.